 So, yes, had I known then what I know now, I would do it all over again and thoroughly different.

-Advocate for speaking my fucking truth, making the impossible possible and not glorifying it, M xx
+Advocate for speaking the truth, raising warrior women, making the impossible possible and not glorifying it, M xx